 The trouble with tone is that it happens no matter what.
 When we are not intentional about using a warm tone, we could inadvertently use a cold tone.
 The following are few quick steps you can take to ensure you are using a warm tone:

-3. Include humor and/or enthusiasm.
+- Include humor and/or enthusiasm

 Tip 2: Use Questions to Engage

 Using clear sections to organize similar content will make your syllabus easier to navigate, which can encourage students to continue reading.
-Succinct headers, such as Course Information or Grades, are a great way to clarify what type of information can be found in that section.
-Consider using questions as your headers to further connect students with how the information might impact them.
+Succinct headers, such as “Course Information” or “Grades”, are a great way to clarify what type of information can be found in that section.
+You should also consider using questions as your headers to further connect students with how the information might impact them.
 For example, instead of using “Course Information,” you could use “What is the purpose of this course?”
-Instead of using “Grades,” you might use “What is the overall workload and what dates are most important?”
+Instead of using “Grades,” you might use “What are my deliverables and what dates are most important?”

 It’s true that students are not the only audience for your syllabus.
 Syllabi are used by program and department leadership in program planning and accreditation.
 So, don’t forget to retain the information pertinent to these processes.